-- The distribution of financial resources between regional councils (and between regional councils and the New Zealand Council) enables the pattern of licence holder activity and their wider interests to be properly reflected in the NZ-wide operational activities of the organisation - The NCFGC is cashflow positive and sustainable on an annual basis. - Such financial reserves as remain (including the McIntyre Estate account) are fully funded and only drawn down in response to a formal Council resolution.

-4. The North Canterbury salmon fishery has demonstrated credible signs of recovery
+- The distribution of financial resources between regional councils (and between regional councils and the New Zealand Council) enables the pattern of licence holder activity and their wider interests to be properly reflected in the NZ-wide operational activities of the organisation - The NCFGC is cashflow positive and sustainable on an annual basis. - Such financial reserves as remain (including the McIntyre Estate account) are fully funded and only drawn down in response to a formal Council resolution. - 5.
+The North Canterbury Fish and Game Council has a relationship with iwi in it's region consistent with its obligations to give effect to the principles of the Treaty Of Waitangi.